Dictionary » Positive Words » Vantage – Meaning, Definition, Synonyms and Antonyms

 3. How is vantage used figuratively?

-Figuratively, vantage can refer to having a superior position in an argument, debate, or competition.
+Figuratively, vantage can mean having a superior position in an argument, debate, or decision.
+For instance, data or firsthand experience can give someone a stronger vantage point from which to assess a situation.

 4. What is the difference between vantage and advantage?